Adopting a Child from Afghanistan: 5 Things to Consider

 International Adoption Takes Time

 Any international adoption is a process that takes time and a qualified agency.
 A complete home study must be done prior to being approved for adoption.
-Similarly, families must find and connect with an adoption agency that is licensed and approved from Afghanistan.
+Similarly, families must find and connect with an agency that is licensed and approved from Afghanistan.
 It is not something that can happen within days; it will take many weeks or months until a family is approved.

 Prior to the evacuation crisis, adoptions from Afghanistan were rare.
 As a member of the Hague Convention on Intercountry Adoption, the United States as a signer has agreed that every attempt to place a child in their country of origin must be made before international adoption.
 Yet, even with this, there were very few adoptions to the United States.
 And now that the Taliban has taken over, it is doubtful that even existing adoption arrangements of specific Afghan children will be honored.